maggieyung/maggieyung/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Maggie, and I'm a **software developer** studying CS @ UMass Boston with a passion for design and illustration.
+My name is Maggie, and I'm a **software developer** studying CS @ UMass Boston with a passion for graphics and design.
 I am open to both full-time and internship opportunities in **AI/ML** or **full stack development**!

-**•	Tools:** Jupyter, NumpY, Pandas, Matplotlib, Scikit-Learn, Unity
+**•	Tools and packages:** Jupyter, Pandas, Matplotlib, Scikit-Learn, Unity, NumPy, Seaborn, Keras, SciPy, Word2Vec

 **•	Programming:** Python, C, C#, Java, HTML